akimwong/2_Hybrid/README.md

 # Hybrid Cloud Services
 Definition: Way to connect infrastructure and applications between cloud-based resources and existing resources that are not located in the cloud

 This section is not intended to include operational code between public and private networks as is the definition of an hybrid cloud.
-Here I will upload code from external libraries that interacts with AWS
+Here I will upload code from external libraries running in local computer that interacts with AWS

 ## Stepping out the door